nihao-wiki/nihao/docs/en/chongqing/impressions.md

 ## Overview

-Chongqing's population exceeds 30 million, making it one of the most populous cities in the world.
-The total area of Chongqing is approximately 82,300 square kilometers, which is roughly the same size as Serbia and twice the size of the Netherlands.

-Chongqing's Nicknames:
-- **The Bridge City**: Chongqing, with its numerous rivers, has constructed over 20,000 bridges to connect land and span valleys.
+82,300 square kilometers, twice the size of the Netherlands,exceeds 30 million population, one of the most big cities in the world.

-- **Mountain Metropolis**: Surrounded by mountains, Chongqing's urban architecture follows the natural topography, creating a unique '8D landscape' with buildings at varying elevations.
+- **Mountain Metropolis**: Surrounded by mountains, Its urban architecture follows the natural topography, creating a unique '8D landscape' with buildings at varying elevations.
+- **The Bridge City**: With its numerous rivers, it has constructed over 20,000 bridges to connect land and span valleys.
 - **Fog Capital**: Chongqing has a subtropical humid climate, characterized by high humidity and frequent fog.
-Especially during autumn and winter, thick mist often shrouds the city in the early morning hours.
+Especially during autumn and winter, thick mist often shrouds the city.
-- **Hotpot Capital**: Chongqing is the birthplace of hotpot and is home to over 32,000 hotpot restaurants.
-By the way, Chongqing is also home to over 80,000 small noodle shops.
+- **Hotpot Capital**: It is the birthplace of hotpot and is home to over 32,000 hotpot restaurants.

 ## Night View from Above